-“I like bar soap because they typically don’t have any funky chemicals,” says one commenter.
+“I like bar soap because they typically don’t have any funky chemicals,” says one commenter in an online thread about loofahs, soaps and washcloths.
 “And they’re cheap AF vs. body wash.”

 “I use bar soap because I have very sensitive skin,” says another, “and most body washes are too harsh on my skin.”

 My editor admits he’s a frequent bar-soaper too, mostly out of pure laziness.
 [Editor’s note: Come on, doesn’t the loofah get disgusting?
-And who wants to throw a washcloth in the laundry every couple days?
-Also, I have great skin, thank God, and I never break out.]
+And who wants to throw a washcloth in the laundry every couple days?]

 Clearly, these men are misguided fools.
 If I understand anything about my fragile human body, it’s that it’s in a constant state of decay.
 I’m shedding dead skin left and right, so exfoliation is key to a proper cleanse that bar soap alone simply cannot achieve!

 To reaffirm my loofah-superiority complex, I reached out to a couple dermatologists to hear what they had to say.
 As it turns out, I had a lot to learn.